maksar/mentat/Readme.md

 [![asciicast](https://asciinema.org/a/31217.png)](https://asciinema.org/a/31217)

 What?
 Only **64.71%**?
 It sounds very... sobering.
 Lets see what just happened.
 We specified mutation target (`'Workflow'` string in the command line), mutant detected 7 mutation subjects (methods) in that class.
 For each subject, its constructed [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (Abstract Syntax Tree) of the code and tried to apply different *mutations* to it.
-Mutations are small code changes, for example: flipping condition to opposite, removing whole line of code, changing constant value, etc. Mutations are easier to deal with working with AST instead of plain text, thats why mutant parses your code, applies mutation (new Mutant is born) and then converts AST back to code, to let `rspec` execute tests agains it (attempt to kill the Mutant).
+Mutations are small code changes, for example: flipping condition to opposite, removing whole line of code, changing constant value, etc. Mutations are easier to deal with working with AST instead of plain text, thats why mutant parses your code, applies mutation (new Mutant is born) and then converts AST back to code and inserts it into your VM, to let `rspec` execute tests agains it (attempt to kill the Mutant).
 If all tests are passed, Mutant remains alive.
 Think about it: someone just deleted whole line from your code, and tests are still passing...
 That basically means, that test suite does not contain enough examples to cover all execution branches.

 On the screenshot above, mutant claims, that if we'd removed condition check inside `vote` method, tests will continue to work.
 Hard to believe?
 Lets verify: